natgo/wt-wiki-scraper/wikitext-transpiled/ground/ARL-44%20(ACL-1).md

 ;Combat tactics

-The {{PAGENAME}} is a relatively well armoured vehicle and should be played as a support tank: take advantage of your strong armour to shrug enemy fire off from a distance while answering with well placed shots.
+The {{PAGENAME}} is a relatively well armoured vehicle and but should still be played as a support tank.
+From a distance, take advantage of your armour to shrug enemy fire off while answering with well placed shots.
 Your frontal glacis and turret armour are strong enough to resist most enemy guns beyond 500 m.
 But there are weak spots your opponents will prioritize: the front glacis (if not properly angled) and the turret cupola.
 Refrain from rushing towards the frontline: your sides are weak and your turret traverse speed is slow so avoid close combat.
 Staying at a distance from the frontline will also prevent from being taken in a pincer move.
 Your gun has a good penetration power allowing you to stay at a distance but the lack of explosive filler is detrimental to your performance as you'll need two to three shells to take down enemies.
 Your reload time is a bit longer than most opponents, so aim precisely and make every shot count.
 Your mobility is rather poor, with a rigid suspension, outdated tracks and a long and cumbersome chassis.
 Terrain irregularities will make you slow down and hinder your progress.
 Position your hull carefully when getting to a shooting spot to avoid hull twitching that will impact your targeting process.

-;Notable enemies
+;Notable enemies:

 * Tank destroyers with powerful guns that can penetrate you from afar: M10, StuG III F, YaG-10 (29-K), ASU-57, SU-85A, Achilles, Na-To, 90/53 M41M, Breda 501, Pvkv II and Pvkv m/43 (1946).
-You can add the Pz.IV F2, the Pz.IV G to the list as they sport powerful cannons too.
+You can add the Pz.IV F2, the Pz.IV G/J to the list as they sport powerful cannons too.
 * Tanks firing HEAT shells that can defeat your frontal glacis: 75/34 M43, P40,
 * Tanks whose cannon is powerful enough when in close proximity: any M24, any Sherman (M4, M4A1, M4A2, M4A4, M4A5), any T-34 (1941, 1942, 1943, E STz), any KV-2 (1939, 1940, 754), the Chi-Nu and the AMX-13 (FL11).
 * Heavy tank able to resist your fire and get close enough to damage you: KV-1S, MK-II "Matilda"

-;How to defeat a {{PAGENAME}}

 [[File:ARL-44 weakspot picture.png|thumb|This piece of armour will detonate the shell, leading to the knock out of at least 1 crew member]]

+;How to defeat {{PAGENAME}}

 * One might assume that the ARL's side armour is also very thick, complex, and hard to penetrate at an angle but the ARL can actually get penetrated frontally even with 3.7 tanks despite the fact that the tracks and hull sides somewhat resemble the structure of a Churchill heavy tank.
 Behind the track and front sprocket wheel lays an unangled armour of only 50 mm thickness.
 The effective thickness of all these components combined are no more than 100 mm when aiming from the front.
 Therefore even a 3.7 tank can shoot at the track and the shell will most certainly go through the frontmost wheel, then penetrate the 50 mm armour, sending shrapnel into the crew compartment with its explosion.
 Of course, solid shots will not work as good since you are shooting at the very edge of the tank after all, you need explosive filler to knock out the crew who are beside the point of penetration.
 This weak spot remains small and requires close proximity.